SilvioJPEG/rednoveldex-client/README.md

-# vnoveldex
+# RedNovelDex

-Vnoveldex is letterboxd-like network for visual novel readers.
+RedNovelDex is letterboxd-like network for visual novel readers.
 It bases on vndb which is the biggest visual novel database to check for novels and retrive basic info about them.

 ![web interface](./screen.png)